n8henrie/rf_pi/README.md

   switches with maximum reliability.
 If you put a single switch's on and off code as arguments, it will just flicker that switch on and off.

-## `send.py`
+## `rf_send.py`

-I wanted to learn how to use c++ programs from Python, and so `send.py` is my first experiment with [`ctypes`](https://docs.python.org/3.3/library/ctypes.html).
-It uses the shared library `send.so` (created automatically when you `make`) to call the `send` function from `send.cpp`. `send.py` requires python >= 3.3 to take advantage of setting process priority, but will also run on python2.7 and python3.2 -- just with worse reliability as the lower process priority makes accurate RF transmission less likely.
+I wanted to learn how to use c++ programs from Python, and so `rf_send.py` is my first experiment with [`ctypes`](https://docs.python.org/3.3/library/ctypes.html).
+It uses the shared library `send.so` (created automatically when you `make`) to call the `send` function from `send.cpp`.
+I originally had named it `send.py`, but if you try to `import send` from another script this gives you a naming conflict (with `send.so`), so I renamed it. `rf_send.py` requires python >= 3.3 to take advantage of setting process priority, but will also run on python2.7 and python3.2 -- just with worse reliability as the lower process priority makes accurate RF transmission less likely.
 Just FYI, I don't intend to devote any time to maintaining python2 compatilibity in any future updates.

-To use `send.py` reliably, I found that the scheduling priority was critical, so I wrote decorator `@hi_priority` that can decorate timing-critical functions.
-When run by a non-root user, `send.py` will raise an exception if your `python3` does not have `setcap cap_sys_nice+ep`.
+To use `rf_send.py` reliably, I found that the scheduling priority was critical, so I wrote decorator `@hi_priority` that can decorate timing-critical functions.
+When run by a non-root user, `rf_send.py` will raise an exception if your `python3` does not have `setcap cap_sys_nice+ep`.
 Feel free to comment out `@hi_priority` above `def rf_send` if you don't believe me or want to experiment.
 To set this capability, as per above use `sudo setcap